 You should also prepare to discuss your motivations and career goals.

 An interview should be a two-way conversation, so prepare a few questions to ask the recruiters.
 These are a chance to show your curiosity and enthusiasm, as well as your knowledge of the company and industry.

-Even highly qualified candidates can be thwarted by lack of confidence at an interview, so prepare thoroughly and get a friend or family member to run through possible questions and responses with you.
+Even highly qualified candidates can be thwarted by a lack of confidence at an interview, so prepare thoroughly and get a friend or family member to run through possible questions and responses with you.

-If you are successful in securing a position with Qatar Airways, you will also need to sit a series of medical exams to confirm you are fit, healthy and able to cope with the demands of the career.
+If you are successful in securing a position with Qatar Airways, you will also need to sit a series of medical exams to confirm you are fit, healthy, and able to cope with the demands of the career.